J. Franklin Bell: Concentration camp policy

-Service in America
+Service in America and World War I

 In July 1903, Bell was transferred to Fort Leavenworth, Kansas, where he headed the Command and General Staff School until April 14, 1906; Bell was promoted major general, and was appointed Chief of the Army General Staff.
 He served for four years, under Presidents Theodore Roosevelt and William Howard Taft.
 Bell was the first chief officer of the United States Army in 45 years who had not served in the American Civil War.

-When the United States military forces of the Western Pacific concentrated in the Philippines, he returned to Manila in 1911, as military commander, until war with Mexico seemed imminent.
+When the United States military forces of the Western Pacific concentrated in the Philippines, he returned to Manila on January 1, 1911, as military commander, until war with Mexico seemed imminent in April 1914.
 He was then ordered home to take command of the 4th Division.
 The 4th Division remained in Texas City as reserve and, although at several times he seemed about to cross the Rio Grande, he was never a part of the Mexican expeditionary force.

-After the Mexican situation quieted, Bell was relieved of the 4th Division, and placed in command of the Department of the West.
+After the Mexican situation quieted, Bell was relieved of the 4th Division, and placed in command of the Department of the West in December 1915.
 He remained in command at San Francisco, where he had once been acting adjutant, until the United States entered World War I.